Bríd Mahon: Career

 On 9 October 1939, Mahon was hired as a temporary stenographer and typist for the Irish Folklore Commission.
-Because women were required to be unmarried to work at the Commission, none of the full-time collectors were women and their opportunities were limited to administrative work.
-In 1947, she took over the bookkeeping and much of the office work from the Commission office manager, Máire MacNeill, to enable MacNeill to devote more time to cataloguing.
-Two years later, when MacNeill terminated her employment with the Commission to marry, Mahon was appointed as the office manager of the project.
-Though the Commission restricted private publishing activities of the staff and discouraged their participation in media activities, Mahon conducted her own research in the archives of the Commission and published articles and books on Irish clothing and food, earning a reputation as a Journalist.
+Because the IFC operated a marriage bar, none of the full-time collectors were women and their opportunities were limited to administrative work.
+In 1947, she took over the bookkeeping and much of the office work from Máire MacNeill, who wanted to devote more time to cataloguing.
+Two years later, when MacNeill terminated her employment with the Commission in order to marry, Mahon was appointed in her place as the office manager.
+Though the Commission restricted private publishing activities of the staff and discouraged their participation in media activities, Mahon conducted her own archival research there and published articles and books on Irish clothing and food.

-In the 1950s, in addition to her work on the commission, Mahon worked as a theatre critic.
+In the 1950s, in addition to her day job, Mahon worked as a theatre critic.
 Throughout the 1960s, she served as the women's editor of The Sunday Press.
+Through her work at the Commission and the paper, she befriended J. R. R. Tolkien on some of his trips to Dublin, famously introducing him to fish and chips soaked in vinegar.
 She interviewed The Beatles when they came to play their only Dublin concert at The Adelphi Cinema on Middle Abbey Street in 1963.
 On a trip to California in 1968, she met and talked with Robert F. Kennedy in Los Angeles airport as he arrived to address his supporters and she was en route back to Ireland.
 As her flight from the USA approached Dublin, the pilot announced that Kennedy had been assassinated.
-Mahon was rushed to the offices of The Sunday Press and wrote the front page story for the next day edition of the paper.
-Through her work in the Folklore Commission and The Sunday Press, she befriended J. R. R. Tolkien on some of his trips to Dublin, famously introducing him to fish and chips soaked in vinegar.
+Mahon was rushed to the newspaper offices and wrote the front page story for the next day's edition.